nkil1/cse15l-lab-reports/Week-9-Lab-Report_1.md

 ---

 ## Part 3: Tracing script during test
 I will be tracing what my grading script does when run with the test shown in **screenshot #3**, which is the example that showcases a compile error.
-As outlined in the lab report instructions, I will only focus on commands and if statements.\
+As outlined in the lab report instructions, the focus will be on commands and conditionals (if statements).\
 Repository in question: https://github.com/ucsd-cse15l-f22/list-methods-compile-error

 <br/>